SeraphicScribe/ui-listView/README.md

 ![travis CI status](https://travis-ci.org/StevenLambion/ui-listView.svg?branch=master)

+## SeraphicScribe

+Forked in order to update the modules dependencies.

 ## ui-listView
 An Angular directive for an efficient, dynamically changing list.
 It's able to handle data sets with thousands of items while providing a similar interface to ng-repeat.
 Unlike other variations, row heights are based